-Figure 1 shows the relationship between an application and the various APIs and services, from the application point of view.
+Figure 1 shows the relationship between an application and the various APIs and services.
 The first thing to notice is that the box labelled Application contains a box labelled Computation.
 Some of the use-cases envisions an existing computation being directly modified to interact with a GridCPR system.
-This could be done via an automatic program transformation, tool like C^3 , or by changes to an application framework, like Cactus or XCAT3.
+This could be done via an automatic program transformation tool, like $C^3$ or by changes to an application framework, like Cactus or XCAT3.
 In other use-cases, there is an agent that is external to the core computation that is responsible for ensuring the continuation of the computation.
 EDG and RealityGrid are examples of this.